Representation Learning for High-Dimensional Data Collection under Local Differential Privacy: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper we have introduced a framework for collecting and sharing data under the strict guarantees of LDP.
-We induce LDP by learning to efficiently add noise to any data type for which representation learning is possible.
-We have demonstrated a number of different applications of our framework, spanning important issues such as medical diagnosis, financial crime detection, and customer experience improvement, significantly outperforming existing baselines on each of these.
+In this paper we introduce a framework for collecting high-dimensional data under LDP.
+This is the first use of representation learning for LDP data collection, and we show that our approach overcomes the significant hurdles of privatisation in high-dimensions.
+Our approach can be easily adapted to any data type for which representation learning is possible.
+We demonstrate a range of applications, spanning important issues such as medical diagnosis, financial crime detection, and customer experience improvement, significantly outperforming existing baselines throughout.

-This is the first use of latent-variable models for learning LDP mechanisms.
-We foresee that even stronger performance could be achieved by combining our method with state-of-the-art latent-variable models that utilise more complex architectures, and often deep hierarchies of latents \citep{Gulrajani2017, Maaloe2019, Ho2019}.
-In this work we sought to show that significant hurdles in LDP for high-dimensional data could be overcome using a representation-learning driven randomization algorithm, which we have indeed demonstrated.